We engage partners all over the world to read and publish to our multicultural library.

 Guatemala – July 2015

-The diverse Central American country of Guatemala is home to speakers of 22 Mayan languages.
+Guatemala is home to speakers of 22 Mayan languages.
 While change is happening, many traditional cultural practices remain intact.
-Write Our World visited three communities, each in different parts of the country, each representing a different Mayan culture, giving children the opportunity to share their stories.
+Write Our World visited three communities, each in different parts of the country, each representing a different Mayan culture.

-Fotokids has been doing transformative work with Guatemalan children for decades, breaking the cycle of poverty through training in visual arts and technology.
-Young Tzutujil speakers published two beautiful ebooks that feature original photography and information about their native plants.
+Fotokids works with Guatemalan children to breaking the cycle of poverty through training in visual arts and technology.
+Tzutujil children published two beautiful ebooks that feature original photography and information about their native plants.

 Finally, Write Our World worked with students in a bilingual high school in the town of Todos Santos Cuchumatan in the northwestern highlands.
 These students created five gorgeous books about their culture in Mam and Spanish with the help of their community.